Factbox: Three in U.S. Congress test positive for coronavirus, more self-quarantine

 Republican Senators Mitt Romney and Mike Lee said on Sunday they would self-quarantine after having spent time with Paul.

-At least four others in the chamber have self-quarantined.
-They are: Republicans Cory Gardner, Lindsey Graham, Rick Scott and Ted Cruz who has since returned to work on Capitol Hill.
+At least four other senators had previously self-quarantined, although some have since returned to public life.
+They are: Republicans Cory Gardner, Lindsey Graham, Rick Scott and Ted Cruz.

+Democratic Senator Amy Klobuchar said on Monday her husband, 52-year-old John Bessler, had the virus and was in the hospital, but she was not at risk because she had not seen him for two weeks.
+That is longer than the quarantine period.

 At least 18 House members have self-quarantined, some after prolonged exposure to Diaz-Balart or McAdams, and others from contacts with people from outside the U.S. government.
 Not all are still in isolation.